google/flax/docs/experimental/nnx/nnx_basics.md

 As expected, Modules can used to compose other Modules in a nested structure, this includes standard Modules such as `nnx.Linear`, `nnx.Conv`, etc, or any custom Module created by users.
-Modules can be assigned as attributes of a Module, but shown by `MLP.blocks` in the example below, they can also be stored in attributes of type `list`, `dict`, `tuple`, or nested structues of the previous.
+Modules can be assigned as attributes of a Module, all other attributes except for `Variable` will be treaten as static components.
+If some container-like structures (e.g. list/dict) are needed to store Modules, NNX provides the `nnx.List` and `nnx.Dict` Modules that expose similar APIs to their python counterparts (see `MLP.blocks` in the example below).

 ```{code-cell} ipython3
 class Block(nnx.Module):